-ING has taken certain measures to support customers impacted by the COVID-19 pandemic, including payment holidays, offering credit facilities to business clients under government guarantee schemes and providing liquidity under credit facilities to large corporate clients.
-Although, following supervisory guidelines, payment holidays do not automatically trigger an immediate classification of the loans as in default or as forborne, the credit quality of these loans will be monitored for future transitions into Stage 2 and could result in increased risk costs and additional risk weighted assets in future periods.
-As of the end of September 2020, payment holidays were granted for a total amount of €19.9 billion, or 2.6% of total credit outstandings, to approximately 205,000 customers in almost all countries in which ING operates.
-Over 55% of these customers are in the Netherlands and Belgium.
-ING also recorded €2,466 million of net additions to loan loss provisions in the first nine months of 2020 compared with €692 million in the first nine months of 2019.
-The 2020 risk costs were severely impacted by a combination of increased collective provisioning reflecting the worsened macro-economic indicators due to the COVID-19 pandemic, higher Individual Stage 3 provisions, and negative rating migration.
+In the first quarter of 2021, ING also took certain measures to support customers impacted by the Covid-19 pandemic, including payment holidays, offering credit facilities to business clients under government guarantee schemes and providing liquidity under credit facilities to large corporate clients.
+At the end of March 2021, in line with the European Banking Association (EBA) moratoria guidelines, approximately 171,000 customers were granted payment holidays (down from 196,000 at year-end of 2020 due to reimbursements and prepayments).
+The total exposure of loans for the 171,000 customers for which a payment holiday was granted amounts to €18.4 billion, of which over 56% are for customers located in the Netherlands and Belgium.
+At the end of March 2021, the outstanding amount of granted payment holidays not expired corresponded with €1.5 billion.
+The phasing out of the EBA guidelines on moratoria per 1 April 2021 has no effect on ING's credit profile as ING applied a more conservative approach from the beginning of the payment holiday schemes.
+ING recorded €223 million of net additions to loan loss provisions in the first quarter of 2021 mainly due to higher Individual Stage 3 provisions.
+In 2020, ING recorded €2,675 million of net additions to loan loss provisions triggered by a combination of increased collective provisioning reflecting worsened macroeconomic indicators due to the Covid-19 pandemic, higher Individual Stage 3 provisions, and negative rating migration.
+During the first quarter of 2021, lockdown restrictions were still in place and uncertainty concerning the ongoing pandemic remained.
 Should these global economic conditions be prolonged or worsen, or should the pandemic lead to additional market disruptions, ING may experience more client defaults and further additions to loan loss provisions.
 In these circumstances, ING may also experience reduced client activity and demand for its products and services, increased utilization of lending commitments and higher credit and valuation adjustments on financial assets.
-In addition, a further decline in interest rates will further decrease net interest income.
-These factors and other consequences of the COVID-19 pandemic may materially adversely affect ING's business, results and financial condition.
+In addition, persistently low interest rates for a longer period, as well as a potential further decline in interest rates might result in further decreases in net interest income.
+These factors and other consequences of the Covid-19 pandemic may materially adversely affect ING's business, results and financial condition.

-ING's capital and liquidity position may also be adversely impacted by the COVID-19 pandemic and related response measures, including as a result of changes in future levels of savings and deposits from customers, changes in asset quality, and the effects of government or regulatory responses to the pandemic, and may require changes to ING's funding structure, impact ING's ability to comply with regulatory capital requirements and adversely affect ING's cost of capital and credit rating.
+ING's capital and liquidity position may also be adversely impacted by the Covid-19 pandemic and related response measures, including as a result of changes in future levels of savings and deposits from customers, changes in asset quality, and the effects of government or regulatory responses to the pandemic, and may require changes to ING's funding structure, impact ING's ability to comply with regulatory capital requirements and adversely affect ING's cost of capital and credit rating.
 Any of the foregoing developments may have a material adverse impact on ING's business, results and financial condition.